Palais Theatre and Luna Park precinct revitalisation

 The impact

-The road closure process has been undertaken in accordance with the Local Government Act 1989, which required the proposed road closure to be publicly advertised.
+The road closure process was undertaken in accordance with the Local Government Act 1989.
+The Act required the proposed road closure to be publicly advertised.
 Council approved permanent partial closure and change in road function of Lower Esplanade at its 8 December 2021 Ordinary Council meeting.
-Council reports are available on the Meetings and agendas page of Council’s website the Friday before each Council meeting: https://www.portphillip.vic.gov.au/about-the-council/council-meetings/2021-meetings-and-agendas
+The council report and minutes are available on the 2021 Meetings and Agendas page.

 Cavell Street shared zone

 Converting the section of Cavell Street between the Palais Theatre and Luna Park to a shared zone is being managed through a separate process in consultation with the Department of Transport (DoT).
-Approval from DoT was granted in May 2022 supporting the proposed changes to provide a safe and compliant outcome for pedestrians and vehicular traffic.
+Approval from DoT was granted in May 2022.
+It supports the proposed changes to provide a safe and compliant outcome for pedestrians and vehicle traffic.

 Objectives

-The project will enhance the area by including seating, garden beds, planting of new trees, high quality paving, new public lighting and a shared zone on Cavell Street that is designed to reduce vehicle speed and prioritise pedestrians.
+• a shared zone on Cavell Street to reduce vehicle speed and prioritise pedestrians.

 Get in contact